morays-community/morays-doc/docs/source/nemo.getting_started.rst

 4. RUN - NEMO settings
 ----------------------

-This directory contains all the production material, as XIOS configuration files and NEMO namelists.
+This directory contains all the production material, such as XIOS configuration files and NEMO namelists.
 We need them obviously:

 .. code-block:: bash